 200 g lardons or pancetta cut in lardons

 florets of 2 heads of broccoli (~200+ g)

 Blind bake the crust for 20 to 25 mn @ 180C, convection heat, or according to the pie crust instructions.

 Meanwhile fry the lardons, reserve, pouring out the excess fat (use a paper towel).

-Using a little butter, sweat the onion, with a branch or pinch of thyme (opt) until very soft (15 to 20 mn), add salt near the end.
+Using a little butter and a pinch of salt, sweat the onion, with a branch or pinch of thyme (opt) until very soft (15 to 20 mn).

 Blanch the broccoli in a little salt water for ~3 mn and cool them immediately in ice (or at least cold) water and drain them after ~1 mn.

-Prepare the filling by beating the eggs, the milk, cream, enough salt (eggs and cream/milk are not salty), pepper and nutmeg, stir in the cooked onion.
+Prepare the filling by beating the eggs, the cream, enough salt (eggs and cream are not salty), pepper and nutmeg, stir in the cooked onion.

 Dispose the broccoli and the lardons in the dish.
 Pour the filling on top, leaving about 6 mm (1/4") of space to the top of the crust, sprinkle with the cheese and place in the oven at 180C convection heat for 35 to 40 mn until golden on top.
 Make sure the quiche is cooked throughout (using a toothpick or sharp knife).